ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 {: .output}

 The output we get now is very minimal.
-This highlights an important point about the status command - it's purpose is to report on changes in the repository **relative to the last commit**.
+This highlights an important point about the status command - its purpose is to report on changes in the repository **relative to the last commit**.
 In order to see the commits made in a project we can use: